LDP Camping Foods - Hiking and Backpacking Food and Gear

 Freeze Dried Foods

-~25+ yrs Mountain House cans (Shelf life example)
+~30 yrs Mountain House Cans and Can Systems (Shelf life example)

 The lifetimes of all of these freeze dried foods, no matter how it's packaged, can be extended by storage in cool conditions.
 Heat will shorten the times listed above.
 Since there is almost no water in the packages, storage below freezing is not a problem, and will extend the shelf life quite a bit further.